tinalabs/next-git-starter/README.md

+This is a clone of NextJS's [blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter).
+It has been cloned to this repo to make it easier to fork & import to Tina Cloud.

 # A statically generated blog example using Next.js and Markdown

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.